-The server-processor market is changing, creating openings for new vendors.
-With the emergence of mega data centers and cloud computing, server economics no longer focus on capital expenses alone.
-In addition to high performance, server customers need to balance capital expenses and operating costs.
+Cloud computing and hyperscale data centers operated by companies like Amazon, Apple, Facebook, Google, and Microsoft are changing the market for server processors, creating opportunities for new vendors.
+In the past, raw processor performance and capital expenses were the vital metrics.
+Today, long-term operating costs are equally important.
 Performance per watt and performance per watt per dollar are the new metrics driving purchasing decisions in large data centers.
-Physical density is also growing in importance, driving greater scalability and new form factors such as microservers that pack more nodes into precious rack space.
+Physical density is also growing in importance, driving greater scalability and new systems such as microservers that pack more nodes into precious rack space.

 Although software compatibility remains important, data-center customers are more willing than before to adopt new platforms if the cost savings and performance are compelling.
 This opening has created an opportunity for ARM and its numerous licensees to challenge the incumbent x86 architecture.
 But this drama is unfolding slower than expected.
 As 2015 dawned, only one 64-bit ARM server processor — AppliedMicro’s X Gene — was actually shipping in systems.
 Although more are coming soon, Intel is responding vigorously with new versions of its Xeon and Atom-based server processors.

 Meanwhile, a new challenger has emerged: IBM.
 In partnership with its rapidly growing OpenPower Foundation, the company is offering its Power server processor on the merchant market for the first time.
 Because the server-processor market exceeds $9 billion annually, these newcomers can build a profitable business by taking only a few percentage points of share from Intel.